openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 ldr.load(urlReq, context);

-For more information, see the [LoaderContext](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/LoaderContext.html) class in the [ActionScript 3.0 Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/LoaderContext.html).
+For more information, see the [LoaderContext](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/system/LoaderContext.html) class in the [Haxe Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/system/LoaderContext.html).

-## Loading SWF files in AIR for iOS {#loading-swf-files-in-air-for-ios}
+## Loading projects in AIR for iOS {#loading-swf-files-in-air-for-ios}

 Adobe AIR 3.6 and later, iOS only

 On iOS devices, there are restrictions on loading and compiling code at runtime.
-Because of these restrictions, there are some necessary differences in the task of loading external SWF files into your application:
+Because of these restrictions, there are some necessary differences in the task of loading external projects into your application:

-*   All SWF files that contain ActionScript code must be included in the application package.
+*   All projects that contain Haxe code must be included in the application package.
 No SWF containing code can be loaded from an external source such as over a network.
-As part of packaging the application, all ActionScript code in all SWF files in the application package is compiled to native code for iOS devices.
+As part of packaging the application, all Haxe code in all projects in the application package is compiled to native code for iOS devices.
-*   You can’t load, unload, and then re-load a SWF file.
+*   You can’t load, unload, and then re-load a project.
 If you attempt to do this, an error occurs.
 *   The behavior of loading into memory and then unloading it is the same as with desktop platforms.
-If you load a SWF file then unload it, all visual assets contained in the SWF are unloaded from memory.
-However, any class references to an ActionScript class in the loaded SWF remain in memory and can be accessed in ActionScript code.
+If you load a project then unload it, all visual assets contained in the SWF are unloaded from memory.
+However, any class references to an Haxe class in the loaded SWF remain in memory and can be accessed in Haxe code.
-*   All loaded SWF files must be loaded in the same application domain as the main SWF file.
+*   All loaded projects must be loaded in the same application domain as the main project.
 This is not the default behavior, so for each SWF you load you must create a LoaderContext object specifying the main application domain, and pass that LoaderContext object to the Loader.load() method call.
 If you attempt to load a SWF in an application domain other than the main SWF application domain, an error occurs.
-This is true even if the loaded SWF only contains visual assets and no ActionScript code.
+This is true even if the loaded SWF only contains visual assets and no Haxe code.

 The following example shows the code to use to load a SWF from the application package into the main SWF’s application domain: